 Louise was the one to leave this week as she had a lot of disasters this week.
 Candice won star baker this week, mostly due to her smashing showstopper.
 Mary said it would be remembered forever.
 Next week is bread week!

-I decided to make the technical challenge of Viennese Whirls this week.
+This week I decided to make the technical challenge of Blackcurrant & Mascarpone Viennese Whirls.
 I have made them before, but I’ve made iced biscuits and gingerbread houses before too and these were the most delicious option in my opinion.
 I wanted to mix it up a bit and change the flavours so they were a bit different from the traditional kind.
 I used a Hairy Bikers recipe for the biscuit base, as when I made Cherry & Almond Viennese Swirl Biscuits in the past it worked really well for me.

-To make the biscuit dough I creamed together 250g butter, 250g plain flour, 50g icing sugar, 50g cornflour and 1/2 tsp vanilla extract.
+To make the biscuit dough I creamed together butter, plain flour, icing sugar, cornflour and vanilla extract.

 I used a 2 inch (5cm) cutter and a pencil to draw guidelines on my baking paper.
-I flipped the paper over so the pencil was on the bottom.
+Then I flipped the paper over so the pencil was on the bottom.

 I put the mixture into a piping bag fitted with a large star nozzle.
-I tried a couple of ways of piping them, and I thought starting the swirl in the middle and working out looked the best.
-I kept piping until all the mixture was gone.
-I baked them on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.
+I tried a couple of ways of piping them, and I thought starting the swirl in the middle and working out looked the best, I kept piping until all the mixture was gone.
+They baked on 180C/160C Fan/350F/Gas Mark 4 for 15 minutes, let them cool on the tray for 5 minutes, before transferring to a cooling rack.

-While they were cooling I made the mascarpone filling.
-I creamed together 50g butter and 175g icing sugar, then I added 125g mascarpone and 1 tsp vanilla extract.
+While they were cooling I made the mascarpone filling by creaming together butter and icing sugar, then adding mascarpone and vanilla extract.
 I used an electric hand mixer to do this as it made sure the mixture was not lumpy, and it made it nice and thick.
 I put it in the fridge to chill for an hour so it was stable enough to pipe.